Saints Row 2: Gameplay

 Saints Row 2 is an action-adventure video game set in an open world environment, offering the player a large open environment in which to move around.
 The player's character is capable of maneuvering through the environment, utilizing weaponry and engaging in melee combat warfare.
 After successfully completing the first game mission, the player meets the Third Street Saints and begin their devious schemes with the gang.
 Missions are unlocked by earning 'Respect' points from minigames and side-missions and although completing missions is necessary for game progression, players can complete them at their own leisure.
 The player is granted the option of instantly retrying the missions should they fail an attempt.
 Numerous checkpoints save progress in each mission, and missions can be replayed from locations within the environment.
 Aside from attempting missions, the player can explore the environment, purchase items at shops and participate in the aforementioned mini-games and side-missions.
-The player can also wreak havoc upon the city of Stilwater which can provoke potentially fatal attention from authoritative forces.
+The player can also wreak havoc on the city of Stilwater, incurring violent reprisals from the authorities.
 The player can recruit members from a friendly gang and use a mobile phone to contact friends and/or businesses, as well as to input cheat codes.
 Entering cheats will disable Xbox 360 achievements.

 Players drive vehicles that are stolen, bought or unlocked.
 Aside from automobiles, players can use boats and water craft, helicopters, fixed-wing aircraft, and motorcycles.
 A cruise control system can be activated while using land or sea vehicles.
 Waypoints can be placed on the pause-screen map, leaving a GPS route between the player character's location and the set destination.
 Players can hail taxicab services and pay a fee to quickly navigate the city.
 By taking land vehicles to Mechanics, players can apply paint schemes, body mods, hydraulics and nitrous oxide.